-Despite the fact that at the dawn of development, blockchain (initially designed mostly for Bitcoin) perfectly managed with primary tasks within the same ecosystem, time has shown that the possible use case of it is much wider.
+Despite the fact that at the dawn of development, blockchain (initially designed mostly for Bitcoin) perfectly managed with primary tasks within the same ecosystem, time has shown that its possible use case is much wider.
 Thus, according to their ideas and needs, users started to create their new blockchains.
 And today there are many separate blockchain platforms, ranging from the first-generation blockchain type Bitcoin to the third-generation like Avalanche.
 All of these projects have separated and isolated chains with their limitations in terms of scalability and innovation within ecosystems.
 Then there is a major problem of exchanging assets or trading cryptocurrency designed on different protocols.

 Despite the capabilities provided by platforms such as Ethereum, where tons of decentralized chains running on its protocol are compatible and can easily interact in exchanging cryptocurrencies, assets, and trades, they are still isolated from other platforms.
 The exchange issue is still open and there is no freedom to exchange tokens running on different protocols.
-So what if you want coins on one blockchain and have coins on another system.
+So what if you want coins on one blockchain and have coins on another system?
 This is where cross-chain swaps come in handy.

 What Is a Cross-Chain Swap?

 A cross-chain swap, also known as an atomic swap, is a completely decentralized smart contract technology of exchanging two different cryptocurrencies that run on their own blockchain without any escrow or intermediary.
 In other words, it allows users to swap different crypto between two chains directly.

 To better understand the basic principle of these online crypto swaps, consider the following example.
 Each country has its legal means of payment.
 Dollars cannot be used in China and yuans in America.
 That is, currency systems are independent of each other, and different ecosystems of blockchains are also independent.
 Without using the cross-chain you cannot transfer BTC directly to ETH, since there is no interoperability between these assets.